Skip to main content

 • 2022: A ~75% decline from the 2021 peak, accompanied by the collapse of FTX and multiple crypto institutions.
 The structural cycle bottom detected at the time, approximately November 2022, proved accurate.
 Manipulation narratives peaked at the exact trough.

 In each case, cycle structure identified the trough environment while narrative analysis declared a permanent breakdown.
 The current decline follows the same pattern.
-The 267-day cycle called the top.
-It is now projecting the bottom.
-The narrative says the market is broken.
-The data says it is on schedule.
+The 267-day cycle's top projection coincided with the actual top.
+Its trough projection now points to the late-2026 window.
+Whether that trough lands inside the projected window is the structural question; the narrative-driven "permanent breakdown" framing is the unfalsifiable one.

 Detect Bitcoin's hidden cycles